diamondIPP/proteus/README.md

 Proteus is a software to reconstruct and analyze beam telescope measurements.
 It started as a fork of the [Judith][judith] software but has since then evolved into an independent package.
 It requires a C++11 compatible compiler and [ROOT 5.34/36][root] or higher.
+The software is tested with gcc 4.8.4, ROOT 5.34/36 on Scientific Linux CERN 6 and gcc 4.8.5, ROOT 6.08/04 and clang 3.4.2, ROOT 6.08/04 on CERN CentOS 7.

 An introduction guide and additional information including the contribution guide can be found in the `doc` directory.
 Example configurations can be found